Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/percentage/concept-of-base.md

 Explanation:<br>
 <div class="Exp">
-We cannot compare the percentage values of country A and B as we do not know the bases, i.e. we do not know the absolute total GDP of either country A or B.<br>
+We cannot compare the percentage values of country A and B as we do not know the bases, i.e. we do not know the absolute total GDP of either country A or B. <br><br>

-However, we can compare the percentage values of the same country as the base will be the same. <br>
+However, we can compare the percentage values of the same country as the base will be the same.

 So, if total GDP of country B = y<br>
 Then, 4% of y > 3% of y <br>

 Answer: (d)
 </div>